philipturner/ue5-nanite-macos/README.md

 </details>

 It doesn't look like crash originates here.
-After a little more investigation, I traced back the actual source.
-Here's the stack trace:
+After a little more investigation, I traced back the actual source (stack trace below).
+It makes a lot more sense, because the words `RasterizeToRects` also appear in the captured vertex shader above.
+This particular stack trace was captured inside an asynchronous task queue, but I have a good idea where it came from.
+Three places in Nanite code call a `FPixelShaderUtils::AddRasterizeToRectsPass(` function.
+They all happen inside `void DrawLumenMeshCapturePass`.
+That function start with a call to `AddClearUAVPass`, which takes an argument of type `FRDGBufferRef`.
+All of that sounds very familiar.

 ```
 0 void FPixelShaderUtils::AddRasterizeToRectsPass<FClearUAVRectsPS, FClearUAVRectsParameters>(...)